CuriousAI/ladder/README.md

 pip install git+git://github.com/mila-udem/fuel.git@v0.0.1
 ```
 Fuel comes with Blocks, but you need to download and convert the datasets.
 Refer to the Fuel documentation.
+One might need to rename the converted files.
 ```
 fuel-download mnist
 fuel-convert mnist --dtype float32 fuel-download cifar10
 fuel-convert cifar10
 ```
+##### Alternatively, one can use the environment.yml file that is provided in this repo to create an conda environment.
+1. First install anaconda from https://www.continuum.io/downloads.
+Then,
+2. `conda env create -f environment.yml`
+3. `source activate ladder`
+4. The environment should be good to go!

 #### Models in the paper